introvertCode/tenrandomuesrscoursesmoodleplugin/README.md

 ## Installing manually ##

-The plugin can be also installed by putting the whle folder tenrandomuserscourses into
+The plugin can be also installed by putting the whole folder tenrandomuserscourses into

     {your/moodle/dirroot}/report/